16 Nov How to Portion Plan Your Thanksgiving

 Minimize the New.
 Thanksgiving is a traditional holiday comprised of family favorites, but it can be good to try something new.
 When it comes to introducing new dishes, don’t aim for too many.
 Humans are creatures of habit and will eat the familiar first and get full.
 This can leave the new dishes to be tried but maybe not devoured, often the first year I introduce a new dish it is just tasted which results in about half or more being left behind, even if guests said they enjoyed it.
 I would suggest trying to introduce your new dishes as an appetizer or at the front of the line, where guests are likely to put more of it on their plate.

 Side Dish Serving Size.
 When it comes to your traditional side dishes plan about 3-4 oz per person, for those that are more filling such as pasta, potatoes or bread based plan for 2-3 oz per person.
 When it comes to how many side dishes, that is your choice.
 If you don’t want to many side dishes, ask individuals to bring dessert, drinks or tableware instead.
 Often, these items can fall to the host by default but some guests will be relieved to bring these simple items rather than a covered dish.
-Think about your college age, single, and newly baby having friends.
-If they aren’t likely to have the time or kitchen to fix a dish they will welcome bringing cups, napkins or gallons of tea.
+Think about your college age, single, and newly parent friends.
+If they aren’t likely to have the time or kitchen to fix a dish, they will welcome bringing cups, napkins or gallons of tea.

 Bread!
 I adore bread, but serving it beforehand will allow guests to over indulge on this fast filling item.
 Opt instead to serve it with the meal.
 Estimate about 1 ½ rolls per individual, some guests will avoid it all together while others will eat extra without thinking twice.